Peptides for the skin? Do you need them?

 So, which peptides are best for the skin?

 When looking for a peptide, it helps if you know what you want to change or improve your skin.
-And, if you find the right formula, then your skin will be all the better for it.
+And, if you find the right formula, your skin will be all the better for it.

 Sederma has claimed that Matrxyl 3000 is as good as topically applied Vitamin C.